SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-01-today-i-got-shot-a-seventh-time.md

 > 3. If you’re at very high risk, maybe it makes sense.
 > 4. Either decision is at worst a small mistake.

-Probably skipping is reasonable for Zvi, especially since he's not eligible anyway.
+Probably skipping is reasonable for Zvi, especially since he's young &amp; ineligible anyway.

 I'm skeptical that one can see a wave coming in advance enough to time a booster, and even more so that other people wouldn't dogpile on the booster supply making appointments